Management · May 03, 2024

 Businesses also use M&A to expand into new markets, increase revenue, streamline costs and decrease the overhead as a percentage of revenue, as well as obtain intellectual property, such as technology, systems or methodologies.
 The right deal can provide market share, negotiation power and stronger supplier networks, as well as increase revenues and profitability.
 Companies also use M&A to acquire talent, particularly in areas where they currently lack highly skilled team members.

-Businesses have also shifted toward digital technologies and operating models to boost customer retention and better coordinate internal and external workflows to meet demands.
+Businesses have shifted toward digital technologies and operating models to boost customer retention and better coordinate internal and external workflows to meet demands.
 If a business doesn't have this capability in house, it can take years and significant investment to build it.
 M&A greatly accelerates this process.

 To expand internationally, companies have to source individuals on the ground in the target countries and build relationships with local, regional and national governments.
 They must also develop a deep understanding of the market and then essentially behave like a start-up in their new location.
 Acquiring another business that already provides similar or complementary services can save a great deal of time.
 A well-orchestrated acquisition can provide the foundation upon which to either layer additional acquisitions or build out organically.